ShootMe/LiveSplit.EscapeGoat2/README.md

   - Click the Activate autosplitter button

 ## Splits
-  - Are predetermined and happen at the end of each level
+  - Timing starts when hitting New Game
-  - Starts when hitting New Game
+  - Splits happen at the fade out of each level
   - RT Ends when entering the final door
   - GT Ends on the fade out